hellohaptik/docs_haptik/docs/agent-chat/teams.md

 title: Teams
 ---

-# Teams in Agent Chat
+# Teams in Smart Agent Chat

-Read this document to know about the **Team** feature in Agent Chat.
+Read this document to know about the **Team** feature in Smart Agent Chat.
 Team is a feature used by Team Leaders who are responsible to manage a team of agents.

 ## What is a team?
 A team is a group of agents who are trained to handle user queries related to a specific topic.
 The team can be divided based on the subject matter/location of a user/expertise of agents.
 The logic for team routing can be defined as per the business requirement.